bws9000/react-component-dev-kit/README.md

 # Vite + React Component Starter Kit

-A minimal monorepo setup for building and publishing reusable React components — with live local development support.
-A basic starting point that may save you some time or give you an interesting reference if you're going down this path.
+A minimal monorepo setup for building and publishing reusable React components with live local development support.
+This is a basic starting point that can help save time or serve as a useful reference for similar projects.

 ## Use case